outsinre/outsinre.github.com/_posts/2016-05-06-cloudflare-https.md

 title: Enforce HTTPS to your site by Cloudflare
 ---

->By default, GitHub takes HTTPS protocol to user/project pages i.e. *username.github.io*.
+By default, GitHub takes HTTPS protocol to user/project pages i.e. *username.github.io*.
 However, for a custiomized domain, HTTPS is unsupported.
 This post tells us to enforce HTTPS to GitHub page through free Cloudflare services.
 Mainly, we just need to tune a few settings on Clouflare and your domain registrar.

+To be honest, Cloudflare's free CDN caching may slow down instead of accelerating your sites.

 # Cloudflare